kmilo-castellanos/ArchiAndes/README.md

 # ArchiAndes

 A Meteor Application to specify Architectural Inputs and Decisions.
-These include quality scenarios, architectural constraints, decisions, views and models.
+These specifications include quality scenarios, architectural constraints, decisions, views and models.

-This application requires meteor

-To run this application:
+This application requires ``meteor''.
+So, to run this application:

 * First, [install Meteor](https://www.meteor.com/install).